KartikeyL/Population_Analyzer/README.md

 # Diminishing_Rural_Languages

 ## Project Overview:
 India, a diverse nation of over 1.3 billion people, is home to a plethora of languages.
 However, many of these languages are in decline, particularly in rural areas.
-The Diminishing Rural Languages in India project aims to document, analyze, and provide recommendations for the preservation and revitalization of these languages.
+The Diminishing popularity of Rural Languages in India project aims to document, analyze, and provide recommendations for the preservation and revitalization of these languages.

 ## Technologies and Tools:
 1. Linguistic analysis and natural language processing libraries: NLTK, spaCy, etc.